vivekbisen/mid-to-lead-challenge-soccer/Readme.md

 ## Overview
 This command-line application is intended to read soccer score data line-by-line.
 When the application decides that the day is finalized as in all games have been played and scores recorded, it prints up to top 3 teams with their names and points by match day.

-This reads data from a file or stdin and outputs to the console.
+This reads data from a file or stdin and sends output to the console.
 To run this application with `sample-input.txt` as the data provided, pull the repository and run
 ```sh
 ./run # stdin prompt will wait and receive score data
 ```